-This module will cover conceptual and historical issues in developmental psychology, and explore the relationship between developmental psychology and the field of education including its relevance to educational research.
+This module will cover conceptual and historical issues in developmental psychology, and explores the relationship between developmental psychology and the field of education including its relevance to educational research.

 Key paradigms in developmental psychology will be presented and developmental psychology research models and their underlying assumptions will be studied in reference to key areas of development.
 Ethical principles and research limitations will also be considered.

-Key themes and issues in developmental psychology will be discussed, including continuous and discontinuous development, stability and change and the nature/nurture debate.
+The key themes and issues in developmental psychology will also be discussed, including continuous and discontinuous development, stability and change and the nature/nurture debate.
 The module will also consider how research and theories of these issues are applied to children's development and education.